 If a lawyer is representing more than one party, then any aggregate settlement must be approved by all of the clients.
+Certain disclosures are required.

 A lawyer may not ask a client to prospectively waive malpractice claims (unless the client is independently represented when making that waiver) or to agree not to report the lawyer's conduct to disciplinary authorities.
+Indiana goes a step further than the model rules: In settling a claim with a client, the client should be informed in writing of the desirability of seeking outside legal advice.